healthykitchen101/healthykitchen101.com/blenders/reviews/vitamix/vitamix-5200.md

 ### 9.0 - Assembly

-The Vitamix 5200 assembly process is straightforward.
-To start, make sure the container's tabs align with the motor base's notches, and then gently slide the container into place.
-Note that there is no locking mechanism, so you will not hear a click or locking sound to indicate that it is securely attached.

-Next, insert the lid plug through the main lid and rotate it clockwise until firmly connected.
-After assembling the lid, position it on the container by lining up its flaps midway between the spout and the handle, and then firmly press it down.
-Be prepared to apply significant force to secure the lid properly.
-The tight fit can be a pain, but it does ensure the lid remains securely in place during blending.
-Fortunately, it’s easy to remove once blending is complete.
+Assembling the Vitamix 5200 is simple.
+Start by aligning the container's tabs with the motor base's notches and sliding it into place; there's no locking mechanism, so it won't click into position.
+Then, insert the lid plug into the main lid, turning it clockwise until it's secure.
+To attach the lid, align its flaps between the spout and handle and press down firmly – it may require some force, but this ensures it stays put during blending.
+The lid is tight but easy to remove after use.

 ### 9.5 - Cleanability

-Although none of the Vitamix blender’s components are dishwasher-safe, all of them are easy to clean by hand.

-The container features a smooth, minimally-grooved inner surface that simplifies rinsing and reduces residue buildup.
-Its design also effectively prevents stubborn remnants from sticking to the walls, with most food particles washing away under running water.
-This also applies to the two lid parts, which have very few crevices where food particles may accumulate.

-The sleek and intuitive motor base can be easily wiped clean with a soft cloth.
-Since the lid and pouring spout minimize spillage and prevent ingredient splashes from reaching the motor base, you’ll rarely need to clean it anyway.

-To clean the blade assembly, simply remove it from the container to access every nook and cranny.
-However, a brush is recommended for reaching each blade and minimizing the risk of injury.
+None of the Vitamix blender's parts are dishwasher-safe, but they are all straightforward to clean by hand.
+The container's smooth interior surface makes it easy to rinse and prevents food residue buildup.
+Its design ensures most remnants wash off quickly, a feature shared with the two-part lid that has minimal crevices.
+The motor base, being sleek and user-friendly, typically requires just a simple wipe with a cloth.
+Spills are rare thanks to the effective lid and spout design.
+For the blade assembly, removal allows for thorough cleaning, though using a brush is advised for safety and reaching all areas.